Skip to content

 Sample 48-Hour Fan Route

-- Day 1 Peak: Center the night around 2029 Mumbai Awards Gala Weekend and then push into post-event fan energy at Aer Lounge.
+2. Day 1 Peak: Pick the strongest event from the city calendars and then push into post-event fan energy at Aer Lounge.

 Celebrity Sightings in Mumbai